TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/BestPractices.rst

     composer install --no-dev

-Remove extensions
+Remove Extensions
 =================

-You can use the composer command ``remove`` to uninstall extensions or other composer packages.
+You can use the composer command `remove` to uninstall extensions or other composer packages.

 ::